sarsanaee/Simple-C-Compiler/README.md

 # Simple-C-Compiler
-This is a simple C compiler that created with lex and yacc and it is my compiler design project :)
+This is a simple C compiler that created with lex and yacc and it is my compiler design course project :)